The Tao of It and Bit: Global Consistency Principle

 But how can the solution near an atom know how to be, so that it behaves well at infinity?
 This is a key question.
 If we think in terms of disparate bits, this can't hold in a natural way.
 If we think that the physical solutions have reality, it becomes natural to admit that they have to behave well at infinity (otherwise they can't have physical reality).

-The {\em global consistency principle} generalizes a bit the boundary conditions idea, and requires that no matter how are the bits spread in spacetime, there has to be a real solution for which the bits give true answers.
+The {\em global consistency principle} generalizes the boundary conditions idea, and requires that no matter how are the observations spread in spacetime, there has to be a real solution for which the observations give the observed outcomes.
 For example, it requires that the presence or absence of the beam splitter $2$ in the experiment with the Mach-Zehnder interferometer has to be correlated with what happened with the ray at the beam splitter $1$.

-\image{mz_puzzle}{0.45}{{\em Global consistency principle} requires that it has to exist a solution ({\em it}) which combines consistently all the pieces of the puzzle (the yes/no {\em bits} at different points and moments of time).}
+\image{mz_puzzle}{0.7}{{\em Global consistency principle} requires that it has to exist a solution ({\em it}) which combines consistently all the pieces of the puzzle (the yes/no {\em bits} at different points and moments of time).}

-To understand global consistency, it may help to remember that the solutions are four-dimensional objects, and to think in terms of an out-of-time view, like the block universe.
+To understand global consistency, it may help to remember that the solutions are defined on a four-dimensional spacetime, and to think in terms of an out-of-time view, like the block universe.